openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 * Alert basics:

-   * Provides AAPS alerts and Nighscout announcements for expiration, shutdown, low reservoir based on the defined threshold units.
+   * Provides AAPS alerts and Nightscout announcements for expiration, shutdown, low reservoir based on the defined threshold units.
    * Note: An AAPS notification will ALWAYS be issued for any alert after the initial communication with the pod since the alert was triggered.
    * Dismissing the notification will NOT dismiss the alert UNLESS automatically acknowledge Pod alerts is enabled.
    * To MANUALLY dismiss the alert you must visit the Omnipod (POD) tab and press the ACK ALERTS button.